railsgirlswgtn/fan-fiction-github-challenge/README.md

   5. The next part is hard.
 Are you ready for it?

-  6. Are you sure?

-  7. Ok.
+  6. Ok.
 Take a deep breath and type `git merge master`.
     * If you haven't made any commits since making this branch, this will probably just come up with a text editor screen asking you for a commit message.
 You can just exit out of it by typing `:q`.
 Shazam.
 You are done.
 Proceed to step 10.
     * If you have made commits since making the branch, given that there a bunch of people editing the same file, it is extremely likely that you will have **merge conflicts**.
       * I have nightmares about merge conflicts.
       * They happen a lot less when there aren't a bunch of people editing the same parts of the same file.
       * Computers are great and fun.
 Really.

-  8. `git status` will tell you what files are conflicted.
-Open those files up in your text editor.
+  8. `git status` will tell you what cats are conflicted.
+Open those cats up in your text editor.

   10. You are the `git merge master`.
 You have overpowered the machine.
 High five someone.

+Cats.

 #### Troubleshooting